DehumanizedPerson/Turkeys-natural-disaster-map/README.md

 ## About The Project

-The **Turkish Natural Disaster Call API** is designed to provide real-time, reliable information about natural disasters occurring within Turkey.
+The **Turkish Natural Disaster Call API** is designed to provide reliable information about natural disasters occurring within Turkey.
 By granting access to authenticated users, the API serves as a central, structured dataset for natural hazard information, including earthquakes, floods, fires, and more.
 This data source supports awareness and response to natural events, helping foster a safer and better-informed society.

 ## Motives